ministryofjustice/itpolicycontent/content/confluence/enterprise/password-standard.md

 These are tools that help you create, use, and manage your passwords.
 A useful overview is available [here][ncscpwm].

-The password manager used within MOJ Digital &amp; Technology is `RatticDB`; for more information about this, contact the Service Desk.
+For example, the password manager used by development teams within MOJ Digital &amp; Technology is `RatticDB`.

 Other password managers include: